LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 _________

-## Here are more works if you want to dig deeper
+## Written works if you want to dig deeper

 #### Archive
 - An Archive for mining projects and their effects on communities: [Mining and Communities](https://www.minesandcommunities.org/)